YamsSNK/titlemanager.docs.tarkan.dev/content/en/admins/config.md

 # Sets the actionbar that is sent to the player when they join the server.

-welcome-actionbar:
+welcome-actionbar:Bienvenid@s Aventurer@s

   # Toggles this feature.
   enabled: true

   # The message shown.
-  title: 'Welcome to My Server'
+  title: 'Bienvenidos a VIKING AGE'

   # The message shown when the player joins the server for the first time.
   first-join: 'Welcome to My Server, this is your first time!'